oaao/scalare/README.md

 # scala*re*

-:innocent: :fish: let's learn how to parse regulax expressions in Scala (or, for that matter, do literally anything in Scala)
+:innocent: :fish: let's learn how to parse regular expressions in Scala (or, for that matter, do literally anything in Scala)

 ## references